 The curved wood ceiling in the main building that once housed the office lobby is still in pretty decent shape…

 …and the Two Palm Suite (my name not theirs) also didn’t look to shabby if you were willing to overlook the peeling faux wood paneling and stained brown carpet.

 The pool out back where another wing of the motel is located sure looked refreshing…

 …but I didn’t have time to explore the property any further since I had a full day of exploration ahead of me in nearby Death Valley National Park.

-Believe it or not, this little slice of Polynesian paradise could all be yours for the incredible low price of $450,000.
-Yup, this royal piece of shit is on the market.
+Believe it or not, this little slice of Polynesian paradise was recently being offered for the incredible low price of $450,000.

 Per the listing: The compound consists of 43-motel rooms, swimming pool, a 3,200 sq. ft. garage with office, a 3-bedroom, 2-bath manager’s residence, recreation room with pool tables, two laundry rooms and a single mobile home space.
 Active motel from 1957 to 2009.
 Needs extensive renovation – perfect site for franshise food restarurant/motel.
 Visable along I-15, an hour south of Las Vegas near Dumont Dunes, with 30 – 50,000 cars passing daily.
 Easy Interstate exit/entrance.
 Two lots – APN 0544-452-02 (1.22 acres) and 0544-281-14 (3.45 acres).

-So who wants to go in with me and buy a rundown Polynesian motel in the middle of the Mojave Desert?
+So who wants to go in with me and buy a Polynesian motel?
 All offers will be considered.
 Aloha:)